ALABAMA COMMERCIAL LEASE AGREEMENT TEMPLATE pdf Alabama Commercial Lease Agreements

 Property Maintenance Requirements

-• The landlord is required to make repairs (upon written notice from the tenant) and maintain an habitable living environment, failure to do so allows the tenant to the following:
+• The landlord is required to make repairs (upon written notice from the tenant) and maintain a habitable living environment; failure to do so allows the tenant to do the following:

-• Terminate lease or seek damages if repairs aren’t made 14 days after delivering written notice.
+• Terminate the lease or seek damages if repairs aren’t made 14 days after delivering the written notice.

 • Tenants who decide to fix repairs with their own money are not legally entitled to deduct the cost from their rent payment.[7]